UnterrainerInformatik/bulkmakemkv/readme.md

 You may get it from here [makeMKV][makemkv].
 You will need it in order to use this tool.

+The program BulkMakeMKV eases the task of bulk-converting those rips from various directories into various other directories.
+It checks if those MKV-files exist for existing rips, converting only missing ones on startup.
 The program is used by starting the jar-file (located in the `target` directory of the project).
 The program is configurated using the file `config.properties` which it will expect to find next to itself (the same directory or on the path).

 Start the program, as you would start any jar by typing: